Empire of the Sun (1987)

 The truck arrives at Soochow Creek Interment camp, which is situated right next to an airbase construction site.
 As the prisoners get off the truck they are ordered to carry white stones up to the spot where a runway is being laid.
 Jim breaks off from the group, seeing a work area for Japanese Zero airplanes.
 As he touches one of them, a guard, Nagata, prepares to shoot him.
 A group of three Japanese pilots approaches and Jamie salutes them; Nagata lowers his rifle when the pilots return Jamie's salute.

 The story jumps ahead to the Summer of 1945, near the end of the war.
 Jim has etched out a considerably active life for himself involving an intricate trade network among the other British prisoners and even Nagata himself, who has since been invested as the commanding officer of the camp.
 While dropping off Nagata's freshly polished boots, Jim slyly steals a bar of soap from the sergeant.
 Jim's last stop is at the camp infirmary, where he aides the camp doctor, Rawlins, in performing CPR on a dying patient.
 The woman moves her eyes slightly, seemingly looking at Jim, who now believes he's brought her back to life.
-Jim appears to lose control and Rawlins is forced to throw Jim off the dead woman.
+Jim appears to lose control, frantically pumping the woman's chest and Rawlins is forced to throw Jim off the dead woman.
 Rawlins has been schooling Jim in Latin and classical poetry, but is unable to teach Jim to recognize when his efforts go too far.
 Jim leaves the hospital and goes to the American prisoners barracks, delivering the soap to Basie.
 Basie shows Jim his latest project which involves laying snares in the marsh next to his barracks, hoping to catch pheasants for next Thanksgiving.
 Basie also makes a deal with Jim: if Jim lays the snares, Basie will let Jim move into the American dorm and take him along if he finds a way to escape the camp.

 That night the airbase is bombed by American pilots, who drop a bomb very close to the prison camp.
 In retaliation, Nagata and a few of his officers begin breaking windows in the British and American barracks.
 When Nagata moves on the infirmary, Rawlins tries to stop him.
 The sergeant begins to violently and mercilessly beat the doctor.
 Jim steps in, smashing two windows and begging Nagata in Japanese to cease his punishment, which he does.
 Rawlins, in gratitude for Jim's actions, gives Jim a pair of two tone golf shoes that belonged to a recently deceased patient.